 Notably, the surge in energy and food prices, exacerbated by the pandemic and geopolitical tensions, will impose a substantial strain on both advanced economies (AEs) and Emerging Market and Developing Economies (EMDEs).
-The accelerated inflation resulting from these price hikes will significantly impede growth and pose challenges in policy decisionmaking for central banks.
-In response, central banks may implement higher interest rates and adopt tighter global financial conditions, historically demonstrated to exert profoundly negative effects

-COTTON FOR GOOD" exert profoundly negative effects on EMDEs, especially those with considerable foreign financing requirements.
+The accelerated inflation resulting from these price hikes will significantly impede growth and pose challenges in policy decision-making for central banks.
+In response, central banks may implement higher interest rates and adopt tighter global financial conditions, historically demonstrated to exert profoundly negative effects on EMDEs, especially those with considerable foreign financing requirements.